 During what we often call the “Dark Ages” there were some 50 to 60 million Cathares and Anabaptists killed for their faith.
 That is equivalent of a town of 50 to 60 thousand people being wiped off the map every year for the thousand years of the Dark Ages.

 The Dark Ages ended with the Reformation.
 At that time these people, the Cathares or Anabaptists, popped up with full grown churches all over Europe.
 Various groups of these people were sometimes known by other names throughout the Dark Ages, but the names Cathar and Anabaptist were attributed to all of them.

-John Wycliffe is called “the morning stare of the Reformation” because it was his work in putting the Bible in language that could be read by all.
-He sowed the seed necessary for the Reformation.
+John Wycliffe is called “the morning stare of the Reformation” because it was his work in putting the Bible into a language that could be read by all.
+He sowed the seed for the Reformation.
 Wycliffe was a Lollard, which was one of the names given to the Anabaptists in England before the Reformation.

-Without the Baptists, by what ever name you choose to call them during the Dark Ages, we would have lost the Bible and the Gospel.
+Without the Baptists, by what ever name they were called during the Dark Ages, we would have lost the Bible and the Gospel.
 Not all of these groups were always sound in every area, but they all stood against the Universal (Catholic) Church and for the baptism of scripturally saved people only.
 They would not submit to the Pope, they would not accept the baptism of unregenerate people (infants or adults), and they would accept only baptism by immersion from a sound New Testament church.